Recommendations

 Senior Film Conservator

 The artistic legacy of Alfred E. Green was forever changed by Disraeli, the thematic layers of this 1929 classic invite a wider exploration of the genre.
-This list serves as a bridge to other History experiences that are just as potent.
+This list serves as a bridge to other Biography experiences that are just as potent.

 Prime Minister of Great Britain Benjamin Disraeli outwits the subterfuge of the Russians and chicanery at home in order to secure the purchase of the Suez Canal.